roots/docs/getting-started/macos-development-environment-trellis.md

 ## Ansible

-If you don't already have pip (Python package manager) installed, install it:
+Install pip (Python package manager) if you don't already have it:

 ```sh
 $ sudo easy_install pip